eclipse-vertx/vert.x/CONTRIBUTING.md

 If you don’t, you need to [register](https://dev.eclipse.org/site_login/createaccount.php).

   * Login into the [projects portal](https://projects.eclipse.org/), select “My Account”, and then the “Contributor License Agreement” tab.

+* Add your github username in your Eclipse Foundation account settings.
+Log in it to Eclipse and go to account settings.

 * "Sign-off" your commits